connected-web/gfx-suite/README.md

 ### Beta

-- Assess Alpha and survey for user feedback
+- ✅ Assess Alpha and survey for user feedback
+- 🚧 Implement feedback from Alpha
+- ✅ Option to clear local prompt and request history

 ### Alpha Feedback